 If the Management Based MDT PLMN Modification List IE is contained in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, overwrite any previously stored Management Based MDT PLMN List information in the UE context and use the received information to determine subsequent selection of the UE for management based MDT defined in TS 32.422 [23].

+The S-NG-RAN node may indicate the preferred triggers for SPR reporting by including the Recommended SPR trigger IE in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE.
+The M-NG-RAN may take this into account when configuring the UE for SPR reporting (see TS 38.331 [10]).

 Interactions with the S-NG-RAN node Reconfiguration Completion procedure:

 If the S-NG-RAN node admits a modification of the UE context requiring the M-NG-RAN node to report about the success of the RRC connection reconfiguration procedure, the S-NG-RAN node shall start the timer TXnDCoverall when sending the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message to the M-NG-RAN node except for a request for conditional configuration.
 The reception of the S-NG-RAN node RECONFIGURATION COMPLETE message shall stop the timer TXnDCoverall if TXnDCoverall is running.